 When looking for native plants for shady moist areas in the landscape, think of planting foamflower in the garden.
-Growing foamflowers, Tiarella spp, produce fluffy, spring-time blooms, which accounts for their common name.
-Mounding evergreen foliage and minimal foamflower care make them desirable specimens in USDA plant hardiness zones 3-8.
+Growing foamflowers, Tiarella spp., produces fluffy, springtime blooms, which accounts for their common name.
+Mounding evergreen foliage and minimal foamflower care makes them desirable specimens in USDA plant hardiness zones 3 through 8.
 Growing foamflowers is quite simple if you give them what they need.

 Foamflower plants do not get the recognition they deserve, but this may be changing.
 New cultivars, resulting from crosses between the Eastern and Western native foamflower plants have been marketed in recent years and gardeners are learning some of the benefits of foamflower in the garden, especially the woodland garden.